-Fun foodie ideas for the kids' holidays, from indoor picnics to money-saving lunchbox ideas...
+Fun foodie ideas for the kids' holidays, from cake decorating and easy dinner recipes to indoor picnics and money-saving lunchbox ideas for family days out.

 Come rain or shine, getting creative with food is a great way of keeping your brood happy in the holidays.
-Keeping kids entertained with foodie projects is not only a fun and creative way to spend some time together, but can also help build healthy eating habits and reconnect them to where food comes from - from a day out at a 'pick your own' farm to helping make homemade pizza for supper.
+Getting kids in the kitchen is a fun and creative way to spend time together, plus it can help build healthy eating habits.
+It's also a good way to teach kids where their food comes from, and what goes into making it – you could plan a day out to a pick-your-own farm or simply help them make their own homemade pizza.

 The great indoors

-Kids not impressed with the great British summer?
-Don't despair, grab a pint-sized pinny, cover those surfaces and brace yourself for an afternoon of baking fun.
-Our kids baking feature is packed full of tips, recipe ideas and decoration techniques...
+Kids not impressed with the great British weather?
+Don't despair – grab a pint-sized pinny, cover those surfaces and brace yourself for an afternoon of foodie fun.
+We have plenty of cooking projects for kids to get stuck into.

-If you want to get really creative with lollipops, marshmallows, buttons and fruit then take a look at our cake decoration guide for fun ideas and inspiration.
-If you want to go all out, then edible glitter is most children's idea of cooking heaven; you'll just have to embrace the mess.
+If you want to get really creative with lollipops, marshmallows, chocolate buttons and fruit, take a look at our cake decoration guide for fun ideas and inspiration.
+If you want to go all out, edible glitter adds extra sparkle to bakes – but you'll have to be prepared to face the mess.

-Or check our some of our following recipes:
+Or, check our some of the following recipes...

-The smallest of hands can help sprinkle hundreds and thousands on these simple iced buns, just make sure some make it further than mouths...
+Even the smallest of hands can help scatter sprinkles over these simple iced buns – you'll just need to assist to make sure some actually make it on the buns!

 - Chocolate fudge cupcakes